 Eight Unforgettable Places To Go GlampingJul 07, 2022 02:13PM ● By Fran Miller

 Perched on the spectacular Big Sur coast, sixteen yurts (tent-like circular fabric structures with wood lattice frames on redwood platforms) come with sweeping views of the Pacific Ocean.
 Swanky touches include queen-size beds, cushy couches, heaters, and electric lights.
 Outside, deck chairs are positioned to take in awe-inspiring sunsets.
-But for the ultimate posh retreat, book an off the grid Autonomous Tent situated on the resort's edge equipped with private decks, outdoor fire pits, in suite showers, and leather lounging chairs.
+For the ultimate posh retreat, book an off the grid Autonomous Tent situated on the resort's edge equipped with a private deck, outdoor fire pit, in suite shower, and leather lounging chairs.
 Treebones also sports a full restaurant, a heated pool and spa, and an outdoor bar.
-Yurts start at $360/night.

 What makes it glampy: Hot tub soaks in mineral-rich waters followed by a massage.

 Located on the Central Coast in Cayucos, Wellspring Ranch is a couples-only sanctuary that sits on 160-acres of rugged pastoral land close to kayaking, surfing, horseback riding, and wine tasting.
 At this “no cell phone” retreat, explore miles of hiking and biking trails, appointed gardens and ponds, picnic spots and yoga facilities.
 Refined bedroom lofts feature king beds, fireplaces, and private bathrooms.
-Cabana yurts nestled under ancient oaks come with king memory foam mattresses, luxury linens, fireplaces, and private bathrooms.
+Nestled under ancient oaks, Cabana Yurts come with king memory foam mattresses, luxury linens, fireplaces, and private bathrooms.
 Ranch fresh meals are served al fresco year round.
-Rates start at $495 per night.

 Just north of Santa Barbara on the Central Coast, El Capitan Canyon is a rarity, one of the only Southern California spots where you can sleep in a coastal canyon beneath a canopy of trees.
-Surrounded by El Capital State Beach, this secluded location boasts cabins with Chumash decorative details, soaking tubs, and kitchenettes, as well as wired yurts and safari tents.
+Surrounded by El Capital State Beach, this secluded location boasts cabins with Chumash decorative details, soaking tubs, and kitchenettes.
 Each has its own fire pit for charring tri-tip and marshmallows purchased at the onsite general store.
 Bike on a complimentary cruiser to the sandy beach and tide pools, take a surf lesson, or swim in the heated pool before retreating to your plush cedar cabin.
 For traditionalists, spacious furnished safari tents with screened windows are equipped with linens, towels, and electric lamps.
-Rates vary greatly.

-Located in the southern Sierra Nevada east of Fresno on a steep, wooded hillside with views of mountain peaks, dramatic creeks, and peaceful meadows, this slice of paradise offers stunning canvas tents that comfortably sleep two to four.
+Located in the southern Sierra Nevada east of Fresno, on a steep, wooded hillside with views of mountain peaks, dramatic creeks, and peaceful meadows, this slice of paradise offers stunning canvas tents that comfortably sleep two to four.
 Each features plush beds and bedding, artisan furniture and décor, along with gourmet meals prepared by the on-site executive chef.
-Kick-back in the evening by the campfire after a day of exploring the stunning sequoia and redwood trees buried within Sequoia National Park.
+Kick-back in the evening by the campfire after a day of exploring Sequoia National Park.
 Take part in bird watching, horseback riding or fly fishing, then return for a hot outdoor shower and a dinner of wild-caught king salmon served in the open-sided dining pavilion.
-Rates start at $350 per person and includes three daily meals.

 Nevada City's campground promises a plush place to relax after a day of play in the Sierra